 Secure your data

-You can secure the data stored in your Azure Data Lake Store account using Azure Active Directory and access control (ACLs).
-For instructions on how to do that, see Securing data in Azure Data Lake Store.
+You can secure the data stored in your Data Lake Storage Gen1 account using Azure Active Directory and access control (ACLs).
+For instructions on how to do that, see Securing data in Azure Data Lake Storage Gen1.

-To delete an Azure Data Lake Store account, from your Data Lake Store blade, click Delete.
+To delete a Data Lake Storage Gen1 account, from your Data Lake Storage Gen1 blade, click Delete.
 To confirm the action, you'll be prompted to enter the name of the account you wish to delete.
 Enter the name of the account, and then click Delete.